epfml/personalized-collaborative-llms/README.md

    - "none": only local training
    - "naive": using weights 1/N
    - "static": using theoretical fixed weights as described in the paper
-   - "dynamic": using weights computed by similarity between models
+   - "dynamic": our strategy 1, based on weight similarity
-   - "dynamic-ref": using weights computed by using the validation scores
+   - "dynamic-ref": our strategy 2, based on validation performance
-   - "dynamic-token": using weights computed by comparing predictions of models
+   - "dynamic-token": our strategy 3, based on prediction similarity

 #### General script